-- (i) All questions in both the sections are compulsory. - (ii) Marks for questions are indicated against each question. - (iii) Questions No. 1 12 are very short-answer questions carrying 1 mark each.
+- (ii) Marks for questions are indicated against each question. - (iii) Questions No. 1 12 are very short-answer questions carrying 1 mark each.
 They are required to be answered in one sentence each. - (iv) Questions No. 13 18 are short answer questions carrying 3 marks each.
 Answers to them should normally not exceed 50 75 words each. - (v) Questions No. 19 22 are also short answer questions carrying 4 marks each.
 Answers to them should normally not exceed 150 words each. - (vi) Question number 23 26 are long-answer questions carrying 5 marks each.
 Answers to them should normally not exceed 150 words each. - (vii) Question number 27 30 are long-answer questions carrying 6 marks each.
-Answers to them should normally not exceed 200 words each. - (viii) Answers should be brief and to the point and the above word limits should be adhered to as far as possible. - 1.
-Define 'Recruitment' [1] - 2.
-Why motivation is called a complex process?
-[1] - 3.
-At which level of management does directing takes place?
+Answers to them should normally not exceed 200 words each. - (viii) Answers should be brief and to the point and the above word limits should be adhered to as far as possible. - Give the meaning of 'Secondary Market'?
+[1] State any one consequence of well performed 'allocative function' of financial market.
 [1] - 4.
-What should be done while 'taking corrective action' in process of controlling, when especially in the important areas deviations go beyond the acceptable range?
-[1]
+Distinguish between 'Selling Concept' and Marketing Concept of Marketing Management Philosophies on the basis of 'main focus.'

-5. State how 'Growth Prospectus' affects the working capital requirements of a company?
-[1] 6.
-What is the primary objective of 'Financial Management'?
-[1] 7.
-Give the meaning of the 'Money Market'.
-[1] 8.
-State any one consequence of well performed 'allocative function' of financial market.
-[1] 9.
-Why is 'Marketing' called a social process?
-[1] 10.
-Distinguish between 'Selling Concept' and 'Marketing Concept 'of Marketing philosophon basis of 'main focus'. hies [1] 11.
-Under three-tier machinery where can a legal heir or representative of a deceasion consumer file a complaint where the compensation claim is Rs 25 lakhs. sed [1] 12.
+5. Under three-tier machinery where can a legal heir or representative of a decear consumer file a complaint where the compensation claim is Rs 25 lakhs. sed [1] 6.
 Pragya bought an iron of a reputed brand for Rs 1,500 but it caused an electric shock w it was being used.
 Pragya wants to exercise her 'Right'.
-Identify the 'Right' under which can be protected. hile 13.
-Name and explain the principle of management according to which a manager short replace 'I' with 'We' in all his conversations with workers. ould [3] 14.
-Explain Harmony Not Discord' as a principle of Scientific Management [3] 15.
-Explain 'Objectives' as one of the types of plans.
-[3] 16.
-Explain the following as features of Planning: a.
-Planning is continuous; and b.
-Planning is futuristic [3] 17.
-Ajay was appointed as a marketing head of 'Alfa Enterprise' manufacturers of toothpa and toothbrushes.
+Identify the 'Right' under which can be protected.
+7. Define 'Recruitment'.
+[1] 8.
+Why motivation is called a complex process?
+1] 9.
+At which level of management does directing takes place?
+[1] 10 .
+What should be done while 'taking corrective action' in process of controlling, w especially in the important areas deviations go beyond the acceptable range? hen [1] 11 .
+State how 'Growth Prospectus' affects the working capital requirements of a company ?[1]
+12 .
+What is the primary objective of 'Financial Management?
+[1] 13 Name and explain the principle of management according to which a manager shoreplace 'I' with We in all his conversations with workers. ould [3] 14 Explain Co-operation, Not individualism' as a principle of Scientific Management.
+[3] 15 Explain 'Strategy' as one of the types of plans.
+[3] 16 Explain the following as features of Planning: a.
+Planning Involves decision making; and b.
+Planning is pervasive [3] 17 .
+Ajay was appointed a marketing head of 'Alfa Enterprise' manufacturers of toothpaste toothbrushes.
 His target sale was 2,000 units a month.
-Apart from thinking ab various channels of distribution to achieve the target he himself started visiting school backward areas.
-He found that even after taking various steps and counselling, some school children had not started brushing their teeth.
+Apart from thinking about various channels of distribution to achieve the target he himself started visiting schools backward areas.
+He found that even after taking various steps and counselling, some schooldren had not started brushing their teeth.
 He investigated and found that they could afford to buy toothbrush and toothpaste.
-So with due permission he started donating out s in nool not ii.
+So with due permission he started donating toothbrushes and toothpastes every month to the school. i.
+Identify the channel of distribution 'Aiay would adopt for distribution of toothpaste ious s in nool not 200 ii.
 State any two values which Ajay wants to communicate to the society.
-[3]